CELTA Courses Dublin

 Attendance of 100% is expected on the CELTA

-As CELTA is a course-based award, absences may hinder a candidate’s chances of successful fulfillment of the assessment criteria.
+As CELTA is a course-based award, absences may hinder a candidate’s chances of successful fulfilment of the assessment criteria.
 The Main Course Tutor has discretion to accept serious reasons for unavoidable absence.

 Attendance on the course is not enough to succeed with the CELTA, there is more participation involved than simply attending.
 Lesson plans, which need to be prepared every time a candidate teaches (every second day on the full-time course and every week on the part-time course), can take six hours+ to prepare.
 There are also four assignments to write in the evenings and at the weekend.